Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

-These demonstrations collectively highlight the capability of the proposed framework to transform sparse, noisy surface pressure measurements into reliable, uncertainty-aware reconstructions of high-dimensional flow fields in real time.
-By embedding neural-network surrogates within a low-rank ensemble filtering architecture, the method not only achieves computational efficiency but also adapts naturally to degraded sensing and extrapolative flow conditions.
-The result is an estimator that remains robust under severe disturbances, provides interpretable uncertainty quantification tied to observability, and scales efficiently for online deployment.
+Across all test cases, the estimator maintains accurate lift tracking and resolves the dominant vortical structures from sparse pressure measurements.
+By embedding NN surrogates within an ensemble filtering architecture, the method not only achieves computational efficiency but also adapts naturally to degraded sensing and extrapolative flow conditions.
+The result is an estimator that remains robust under severe disturbances, provides interpretable uncertainty quantification, and scales efficiently for online deployment.
 Such capabilities establish a foundation for practical integration of flow state monitoring with feedback control and decision-making in unsteady aerodynamic environments.